romfe/crud_php/README.md

 Responsiveness was achieved through the use of the Bootstrap CSS Framework.
 ### Next steps:
 This project can be improved by:
-    -Sanitizing the user inputs to prevent SQL injection attacks.
+    -Sanitizing the user inputs to prevent SQL injection attacks and to improve data integrity.
     -Adding a file management system that deletes the removed pictures from the "images" directory.
 Currently, only the table registry is deleted.